-Functional Neurology (FN) or Functional Medicine is a type of neurology that treats the nervous system diseases without the use of drugs and surgery.
+Functional Neurology (FN) or Functional Medicine is a type of neurology that treats nervous system diseases without the use of drugs and surgery.
 The function of the Vagus Nerve can be improved with FN.
-Vagus nerve can be examined through:
+The Vagus nerve can be examined through the following:

 - Palatal Paresis

 3. Functional Medicine Solution